The format of a mini-pupillage at Serjeants’ Inn

 How to apply for mini-pupillage

 We offer nine mini-pupillages each year during the periods specified below.
-As previously stated, each mini-pupillage will be for a period of one working week.
+As previously stated, each mini-pupillage will be for a period of 3 working days.
 Shorter and more flexible arrangements are possible and the desire for such arrangements can be discussed once an applicant has been accepted.

 Applications for mini-pupillage should be made by way of the application form which can be downloaded from our website here.
 Applicants do not need to send a covering letter or CV with the form.
 Applications should be word-processed and emailed to Julia Farrell (firstname.lastname@example.org), who administers the scheme.